toml-f/toml-f/doc/tutorial/json.rst

 .. literalinclude:: ../../test/compliance/json_parser.f90
    :language: fortran
    :caption: src/json_parser.f90 (prune)
-   :lines: 122-129,131-137,139
+   :lines: 127-131,134-135,138

-Where we effectively retrieve the first child from the root table and create a deep copy of it which is then returned.
+Where we effectively remove the first child from the root table and return is a polymorphic *toml_value*.
+This has the advantage that we can support arrays and values at the root level with our JSON loader.

 .. tip::

-   An alternative approach would be to *pop* the value from the root table and return the polymorphic *toml_value* instance.
-   This would have the advantage that we can support arrays and values at the root level with our JSON loader.
-   The user than has to dispatch the value using a *select type* construct or by creating a view using the *cast_to_table* / *cast_to_array* / *cast_to_keyval* functions.
+   The user can dispatch the value using a *select type* construct or by creating a view using the *cast_to_table* / *cast_to_array* / *cast_to_keyval* functions.

 .. dropdown:: full source